hugang/auto-test/doc/commands.md

 Soft assert that a toggle-button (checkbox/radio) has been checked.
 The test will continue even if the verify fails.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.

 ## verify editable